Ujima, The National Center on Violence Against Women in the Black Community

 generalcounsel@ujimacommunity.orgDomestic Violence Fatality Review Teams: Ensuring Culturally Specific Responses (ECSR)

-This project provides training and technical assistance to local, state, and tribal governments about implementing or improving domestic violence fatality review teams to ensure that such teams are informed by culturally specific responses.
+This project provides training and technical assistance to Improving Criminal Justice Responses to Domestic Violence, Dating Violence, Sexual Assault, and Stalking Grant Program; STOP Formula Grant Program; and Grants to Indian Tribal Governments Program grantees, subgrantees, and potential grantees and subgrantees on improving the work of domestic violence fatality review teams (DVFRTs) to ensure that such teams are informed by culturally specific responses.

 Grant Programs Served: